 Regulatory Framework and Authorities

 The Federal Tax Authority (FTA) oversees the UAE's corporate tax rules.
 The FTA makes sure businesses follow the tax system and offers help when needed.
+The FTA implements corporate tax law in accordance with OECD standards to ensure transparency and compliance across all business sectors.

 Who Needs to Register for Corporate Tax in UAE